On Testing Independence and Goodness-of-fit in Linear Models

-given i.i.d.\ data $(X_1,Y_1), \ldots, (X_n,Y_n)$ from the regression model \eqref{eq:Model}.
-Even when we consider the predictor variables fixed, i.e., we condition on $X$, our procedure can be used to check whether the conditional distribution of $\eta$ given $X$ depends on $X$.
-This will, in particular, help us detect heteroscedasticity (i.e., whether the conditional variance of $\eta$ given $X$ depends on $X$) and departures from the assumption of homoscedasticity of the errors.
-As far as we are aware, there is no test that can simultaneously check for these two crucial model assumptions in linear regression.
+Even when we consider the predictor variables fixed, our procedure can be used to check whether the conditional distribution of $\eta$ given $X$ depends on $X$.
+This will, in particular, help us detect heteroscedasticity.
+As far as we are aware, no test can simultaneously check for these two crucial model assumptions in linear regression.

-Our procedure is based on testing for the independence of $X$ and the residual $\hat \eta$ (obtained from fitting the parametric model) using the recently developed Hilbert-Schmidt independence criterion (HSIC); see \cite{KerIndepNIPS08}.
-Among the virtues of this test is that it is automated (i.e., requires no user-defined regularization), extremely simple to compute, based merely on the distances between points in the sample, and is consistent against all alternatives.
-Also, compared to other measures of dependence, HSIC does not require any smoothness assumption on the joint distribution of $X$ and $\eta$ (e.g., existence of a density), and its implementation is not computationally intensive for higher dimensions (i.e., when $d_0$ is large).
+Our procedure is based on testing for the independence of $X$ and the residual, obtained from fitting the parametric model, using the Hilbert--Schmidt independence criterion \citep{KerIndepNIPS08}.
+Among the virtues of this test is that it is automated, that is, requires no user-defined regularization, extremely simple to compute, based merely on the distances between points in the sample, and is consistent against all alternatives.
+Also, compared to other measures of dependence, the Hilbert--Schmidt independence criterion does not require smoothness assumption on the joint distribution of $X$ and $\eta$, e.g., existence of a density, and its implementation is not computationally intensive when $d_0$ is large.